1926

 Book No4 written by Pierre Vittoz

-together with two other authors
+together with one other author

 |